xXAbood/enetproxy/README.md

 # Growtopia enet proxy

 # NOTE: This is not an internal cheat.
-The internals which have popped up for sale are not internal cheats but proxies based on this one, don't fall for their scam
+Proxy is not an internal cheat in any way or form.

+## Don't add me in discord for help with compiling/adding feature/some simple thing with proxy or you will get instantly blocked

 ## How to use
 * Does not need separate http server